eclipse-glsp/glsp/PROTOCOL.md

 GLSP makes no assumption about the type of navigation a user may want to perform.
 Thus a generic infrastructure is provided that the client and server can use to implement specific navigation types, e.g., navigation to documentation, implementation, etc. The type of navigation is identified by the `targetTypeId`.

 A client may request the targets for a specific type of navigation by querying the server to which the server will respond with a set of navigation targets.
-A `NavigationTarget` identifies the object we want to navigate to via it's uri and may further provide a label to display for the client.
+A `NavigationTarget` identifies the object we want to navigate to via its uri and may further provide a label to display for the client.
 Additionally, generic arguments may be used to to encode any domain- or navigation type-specific information.

 <details open><summary>Code</summary>